Fields of moduli and the arithmetic of tame quotient singularities: The arithmetic of tame quotient singularities

 Thus, for example, we get that an odd dimensional abelian variety $A$ with automorphism group as small as possible, that is, cyclic of order $2$, is defined over its field of moduli, recovering in particular Shimura's result on odd-dimensional generic abelian varieties that has already been mentioned (see \cite{shimura-field-rationality-abelian}).

 \begin{proof}[Proof of Theorem~\ref{thm:Rd-C2-isolated}] Under the hypotheses of the Theorem, the associated variety $E$ is a Brauer--Severi variety of dimension $d-1$, hence it is split by a finite extension $k'$ of $k$ of degree dividing $d$.
-By Proposition~\ref{prop:var-split}, $k'$ splits the fundamental gerbe $\cG$.
+By Proposition~\ref{prop:var-split}, $k'$ splits the fundamental gerbe $\cG$, which is banded by a twisted version of $\mmu_{n}$.
 The result follows from the fact that $\mmu_{n}$ is abelian of degree prime to $[k':k]$. \end{proof}

 If $d$ is a positive integer, what finite groups have the property that if $G$ acts linearly on $\AA^{d}_{K}$, where $K$ is algebraically closed, with characteristic not dividing $|G|$, and $(\AA^{d}_{K})^{G} = \{0\}$, we have that $\AA^{d}_{K}/G$ has an $R$-singularity at the origin, without being $R_{d}$?
 We do not have any other example.